- Our Strategy

 Armed with their vision of success and potential actions, organisations look backwards from the vision to develop strategies toward sustainability.
 This is called backcasting and it prevents people from developing strategies that just solve the problems of today.
 Instead, they begin with the end in mind, moving toward a shared vision of sustainability, with each action providing a platform for further improvement.

 D = Decide on Priorities

-After identifying the opportunities and potential solutions in the ‘C’ step, the group prioritises the measures that move the organisation toward sustainability fastest, while optimising flexibility as well as maximising social, ecological and economic returns.
+After identifying the opportunities and potential solutions in the ‘C’ step, the group prioritises the measures that move the organisation toward sustainability fastest, while optimising flexibility as well as maximising economic, social and ecological returns.
 This step supports effective, step-by-step implementation and action planning.
 At this stage, organisations can pick the 'low-hanging fruit' - actions that are fairly easy to implement and offer a rapid return on investment in order to build internal support and excitement for the planning process.

 Sustainability principles provide new design parameters that drive product and process innovation throughout the system.
 This step also incorporates organisational learning and change methods, essential elements to move people into new ways of thinking and working together.

+The ABCD approach is based on systems thinking, setting ambitious goals, and developing realistic strategies to achieve them.
 The sustainability principles help people stay on course as they process the myriad of information and decisions involved in long-term planning.
-What’s considered realistic today never determines the direction of change, only its pace.
-This approach is based on systems thinking, setting ambitious goals, and developing realistic strategies to achieve them.
+In this approach, what’s considered realistic today never determines the direction of change, only its pace.

 Organisations are not expected to achieve long-term goals immediately.
 They’re encouraged to move systematically by making investments that will provide benefits in the short-term, while also retaining a long-term perspective.
-They use The Natural Step Framework to map-out a series of steps that will eventually lead to sustainability.
+They use the ABCD as part of the Framework for Strategic Sustainable Development to map-out a series of steps that will eventually lead to sustainability.